-Most Aboriginal and Torres Strait Islander people have never been incarcerated, and in 2014–15, most had not been arrested within the last five years (ABS 2016).
+The majority of Aboriginal and Torres Strait Islander people have never been incarcerated, and in 2014–15, most had not been arrested within the last 5 years (ABS 2016).
 However, Indigenous Australians experience contact with the criminal justice system—as both offenders and victims—at much higher rates than non-Indigenous Australians (Productivity Commission 2016; Royal Commission into Aboriginal Deaths in Custody 1991; Senate Community Affairs References Committee 2010).

-Imprisonment compounds existing social and economic disadvantage and affects family, children and the broader community with intergenerational effects.
+Imprisonment compounds existing social and economic disadvantage and affects family, children, and the broader community with intergenerational effects.
 This cycle can lead to a normalisation of incarceration where prison is no longer a deterrent but instead a fact of life (Brown 2010).
-Imprisonment also has social and health effects following release.
+Imprisonment also has social and health effects following release, such as adverse employment, financial, housing, mental or other health consequences (Legal and Constitutional Affairs References Committee 2013; Weatherburn 2014; Woodward 2003).
 Indigenous offenders are more likely than non-Indigenous offenders to have additional contact with the justice system, and Indigenous prisoners are more likely to have served a prior prison sentence (Allard 2010).

-Weatherburn (2014) (Weatherburn 2014) identified four key risk factors for Indigenous offending: exposure to child neglect (see measure 2.12 Child protection); school attendance and performance (see measure 2.04 Literacy and numeracy); unemployment (see measure 2.07 Employment); and drug and alcohol abuse (see measures 2.16 Risky alcohol consumption and 2.17 Drug and other substance use including inhalants) (Allard 2010; Avery 2018).
+Weatherburn (2014) identified four key risk factors for Indigenous offending: exposure to child neglect (see measure 2.12 Child protection); school attendance and performance (see measure 2.04 Literacy and numeracy); unemployment (see measure 2.07 Employment); and drug and alcohol abuse (see measures 2.16 Risky alcohol consumption and 2.17 Drug and other substance use, including inhalants) (Weatherburn 2014).

-The effects of these, along with child removals, poverty, higher rates of stressful life events, psychological distress, and mental health issues, are linked to the higher rates of contact with the criminal justice system (Australian Medical Association 2015; McCausland et al. 2017; Shepherd et al. 2017).
+The effects of these risk factors, along with child removals, poverty, higher rates of stressful life events, psychological distress, and mental health issues, are linked to the higher rates of contact with the criminal justice system (Australian Medical Association 2015; McCausland et al. 2017; Shepherd et al. 2017).

 What does the data tell us about youth justice supervision?